 Need more reasons?
-Choosing the light rail train instead of a rideshare from Seatac to Seattle will save you at least $30 (and during traffic or uber “surges” the savings could be $100 or more!) and if that’s not enough- the Link Lightrail train is a carbon-neutral transportation option that is powered entirely by wind-generated power (source).
+Choosing the light rail train instead of a rideshare from Seatac to Seattle will save you at least $40 (and during heavy traffic or uber “surges” the savings could be $100 or more!).
+If that’s not enough- the Link Lightrail train is a carbon-neutral transportation option that is powered entirely by wind-generated power (source).
 Read on to learn more about the easier, faster, and cheaper way to get from SeaTac to Downtown Seattle.

 When arriving in most US cities, it makes sense to catch a Uber or rideshare car from the airport to get to a hotel.
 This is because many cities have not effectively linked their airport to their downtown area with accessible public transportation options that appeal to travelers ranging from business travelers to budget travelers.

 In many cities, taking public transportation from the airport to the city center takes longer than an Uber– and for travelers who need to get to a meeting or use every bit of their vacation, public transportation may seem like a ridiculous option.
 But that’s not the case in Seattle!
 In Seattle, there is a unique traffic situation: Seattle is a large city on an extremely, relatively, small plot of land.

 Making highway travel even more challenging- the Puget Sound and connected waterways slice up the region and require crossing via bridges or ferries.

 Because of all of this, traffic in Seattle is some of the worst in the United States.